lastcoolnameleft/how-to-punkin-chunkin/README.md

 # Centrifugal

-These machines build up centrifugal force in an circular motion and have ways to release the pumpkin at the optimal trajectory for an outstanding distance shot.
+These machines build up inertia in an circular motion and have ways to release the pumpkin at the optimal trajectory for an outstanding distance shot.

+NOTE: Centrifugal force is a fictitious force and is actually an "inertial force".

 ![bg right:50% w:600 h:700](img/centrifugal.png)